 The Roman town of Pompeii was destroyed in 79AD when the volcano of Vesuvius erupted, causing the town to be wiped out and buried under ash.

-If you are a history buff like my hubby visiting Pompeii is the closest you will get to traveling back in time and tracing the exact steps as the ancient Romans.
+If you are a history buff like my hubby visiting Pompeii is the closest you will get to traveling back in time and tracing the exact steps of the ancient Romans.

 How To Get To Pompeii

 It’s extremely easy to reach Pompeii from Praiano.
-I suggest purchasing a tour from Viator and take the hour bus ride from your hotel to Pompeii.
+I suggest purchasing a tour from Viator and taking the hour bus ride from your hotel to Pompeii.

 Guided Tour vs. On your Own